 - Each Loyalty Addition will be a percentage of the average of daily Fund Values including Top-up Fund Value, if any, in that same policy year as mentioned in the table below.

 - Wealth Boosters will be a percentage of the average Fund Values including Top-up Fund Value, if any, on the last business day of the last eight policy quarters.

 - Loyalty Additions and Wealth Boosters will be allocated among the funds in the same proportion as the value of total units held in each fund at the time of allocation.

 - The allocation of Loyalty Additions and Wealth Boosters is guaranteed and shall not be revoked by the Company under any circumstances.

-- If the premium payment is discontinued anytime after 5 years, the number of years for which premiums have been paid will be considered as the premium paying term for the purpose of deciding the Loyalty Additions & Wealth Boosters to be paid for the rest of the policy term as per the table below
+- IIf the premium payment is discontinued any time after 5 years, the number of years for which premiums have been paid will be considered as the premium paying term to decide the Loyalty Additions & Wealth Boosters to be paid for the rest of the policy term as per the table above.

 Charges under ICICI Pru Lifetime Classic

 1.)
 Premium Allocation Charge: